SteffenHebestreit/webcrawl-mcp/CONTRIBUTING.md

-# Contributing to Example MCP Server
+# Contributing to MCP-Server-Template

-Thank you for your interest in contributing to Crawl4AI Server!
+Thank you for your interest in contributing to MCP-Server-Template!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct